quickwit-oss/quickwit/docs/reference/cli.md

     TCP and UDP port (default is 7280) for cluster membership protocol TCP port + 1 (default is 7281) for gRPC address for the distributed search

-In this case, if ports are already taken, the serve command will fail.
+If ports are already taken, the serve command will fail.

 :::
 `quickwit service run searcher [args]`